isomerpages/moe-andersonsec/_useful-links/Canteen.md

 | ----| --- | --- |
 | --- | --- | --- |

+We are a single session school with an estimated enrolment of 1100 students and 130 staff.
+Our canteen operates from Monday to Fridays 7.00am to 4.00pm during school term.
+The stall may be required to operate during School Holidays, where necessary, at the request of the school.

 **Application Procedure**

 1. Download and complete the application form.
 You may also request for a hardcopy from the School’s General Office.